fathia213/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float : This is a script  that prints a number with two decimal places, followed by a new line.
 100-decimal_to_hexadecimal : This is a script that converts a number from base 10 to base 16.
 100-decimal_to_hexadecimal : This is a script that converts a number from base 10 to base 16.
+101-rot13 : This ia a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.